 Whether congregational or individual, prayer is a disposition of the heart, a way of being as much as a ritual act.
-There is listening and speaking in these conversations with God.
-And many who pray attest that these words of thanks, of praise, of repentance, and petition take place anywhere and everywhere.
+It is a conversation with God that involves listening and speaking.
+And many who pray attest that these words of thanks, praise, repentance, and petition take place anywhere and everywhere.
 For Christians, prayer is not reserved for churches or for Sundays; it is an ongoing, daily attentiveness to God’s presence.

-Some prayers are very old and those who pray know their words by heart.
-So it is with the Lord’s Prayer, the words of prayer taught to the disciples by Jesus.
-Many prayers come directly from the words of scripture, especially from the Psalms, making these words one’s own and repeating them from the heart.
-The prayers called “Collects” are also written prayers of the tradition.
-The Book of Common Prayer, used by the Episcopal Church, contains prayers for every week of the year, for every season, for every occasion.
+Some prayers are very old and those who pray them know their words by heart.
+So it is with the Lord’s Prayer, the words of prayer that Jesus taught to the disciples.
+Many prayers come directly from scripture, especially from the Psalms.
+Those who use this ancient treasury make the words their own and repeat them from the heart.
+The Book of Common Prayer, used by the Episcopal Church, contains prayers called “Collects” for every week of the year, for every season, for every occasion.
 Many find the deepest meaning in the words of those prayers that they have prayed many times over.
 On the first Sunday in Advent, for example, the congregation in every Episcopal church will pray, “Almighty God, Give us grace that we may cast away the works of darkness and put upon us the armor of light…” The words are so well known that those who pray rest deeply in their meaning, no matter how many times they are said.
-In this sense, a prayer is like saying, “I love you"; spoken from the heart, the words do not become worn out with repeated use.
+In this sense, a prayer is like saying, “I love you": spoken from the heart, the words do not become worn out with repeated use.
 Indeed, no other words would suffice.

 Contemplative prayer traditions are very old in Christianity and are preserved in the monastic life of both Orthodox and Catholic traditions.
 Today, however, there is a keen interest in contemplative prayer even among lay Christians.
-The writings of the Trappist monk Thomas Merton have been widely read for the guidance he offers to those who would take the inner life of prayer seriously.
+The writings of the Trappist monk Thomas Merton have been widely read for the guidance he offers to those who wish to take the inner life of prayer seriously.
 Merton himself was drawn not only to Catholic traditions of prayer, but to the Desert Fathers and the Orthodox “prayer of the heart,” sometimes called “the Jesus prayer.”
 Thomas Merton also explored Eastern spirituality, especially through his acquaintance with Buddhist monks and their traditions of meditation.
 In Contemplative Prayer, he writes of the value of that “interior silence in which the mystery of God’s love is made clear to us.”